apache/skywalking-website/content/events/release-apache-skywalking-nodejs-0-5-1/index.md

 versions <=0.5.0, we recommend all users who are using versions <=0.5.0 should upgrade to this version.

-The vulnerability will cause NodeJS services that has this agent installed to be unavailable if the OAP is unhealthy and NodeJS agent can't establish the connection.
+The vulnerability will cause NodeJS services that has this agent installed to be unavailable if the OAP is unhealthy and the downstream service's agent can't establish the connection.